 Eltrombopag may cause or increase the risk for serious liver problems.
-Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, right upper stomach pain, unusual tiredness, or yellow eyes or skin while you are using this medicine.
+Check with your doctor right away if you or your child start having nausea or vomiting, dark urine, light-colored stools, right upper stomach pain, unusual tiredness, or yellow eyes or skin while using this medicine.

-Blood clotting problems may occur while you are using this medicine.
-Check with your doctor right away if you have pain, swelling, or tenderness in your leg, or shortness of breath and pain in your chest.
+Blood clotting problems may occur while you or your child are using this medicine.
+Check with your doctor right away if you or your child have pain, swelling, or tenderness in your leg, or pain in your chest.

-Do not stop taking this medicine without checking first with your doctor.
-Your doctor will check your platelet levels and progress when you stop taking the medicine.
+Do not stop using this medicine without checking first with your doctor.
+Your doctor will check your platelet levels and progress when you stop using the medicine.

 This medicine may cause cataracts or make them worse.
-Check with your doctor right away if you have blurred vision, difficulty in reading, or any other change in vision while you are taking this medicine.
-Your doctor may want your eyes to be checked by an ophthalmologist (eye doctor).
+Check with your doctor right away if you or your child have blurred vision, difficulty in reading, or any other change in vision while using this medicine.
+Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).